Azure/osdu-developer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 [Open Subsurface Data Universe](https://osduforum.org) (OSDU) is a standard data platform that brings together a diverse array of subsurface and well data.
 It enables the energy industry to access and analyze data across various sources efficiently.
-This project aims to provide a streamlined approach for developing and working directly with [OSDU](https://community.opengroup.org/osdu/platform) using the [Azure Cloud Platform](https://azure.microsoft.com/).
+This project aims to provide a streamlined approach for developing and working directly with [OSDU](https://community.opengroup.org/osdu/platform) using the [Microsoft Azure Cloud](https://azure.microsoft.com/).

 ## Project Principles